 This program is designed to allow students the option to serve as funeral directors without the embalming portion of the curriculum.
 The courses in the Technical Certificate will also meet the pre-requisites for the A.A.S. in Funeral Science.
 The American Board of Funeral Service Education does not accredit this certificate since it does not include embalming.
 Therefore, students completing this certificate will not be eligible to sit for the National Board Exam or any other state board exam.
 However, students may be employed by funeral homes as funeral directors.
+According to the ABFSE, "This academic program is designed to meet specific state or professional needs.
+It is not accredited by the American Board of Funeral Service Education.
+Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required."

 ACC 1013 Accounting for Funeral Science

 CIS 1203 Introduction to Computers

 ENG 1003 Composition I

 ENG 1013 Composition II

 MATH 1113 Applied Math or higher level mathematics course

-SPCH 1003 Oral Communication
+SPCH 1203 Oral Communication

 FUS 1022 Funeral Service History, Ethics and Sociology

 FUS 1143 Business and Funeral Service Law

 FUS 2223 Funeral Service Management and Merchandising

 FUS 2242 Funeral Directing

-FUS 2253 Funeral Service Psychology and Counseling